Diversified NZ Property Trust

 Stride owns a 19.9% cornerstone interest in Investore, and manages the assets of Investore by way of a management agreement, for which Stride receives management fees.

 Governance of Investore

 Investore is governed by a Board of Directors, which is comprised of three independent directors (with one of those positions currently vacant) and two directors appointed by Stride Investment Management Limited.
 Being listed, Investore is subject to the NZX listing rules, and reports on compliance with the NZX Corporate Governance Code.

 More information regarding Investore (including its latest annual report) can be found at www.investoreproperty.co.nz

 As the manager of both its own activities and the activities of Diversified and Investore, Stride may, from time to time, have a conflict of interest in acting in both capacities.
 The Board of Stride has adopted a Conflicts Policy that provides guidance to Directors and Stride employees on when a conflict of interest may arise and sets out procedures for managing conflicts of interest.
 This Conflicts Policy can be found in the Corporate Governance section of this website.

-In addition, as Stride Investment Management Limited is managing more than one investment entity, it has adopted an Acquisition and Leasing Protocol, which is intended to assist Stride management and employees in making decisions in the event of any conflict between the interests of Stride Property Limited and the other managed funds, Investore and Diversified.
+In addition, as Stride Investment Management Limited is managing more than one investment entity, it has adopted an Acquisition and Leasing Protocol, which is intended to assist Stride management and employees in making decisions in the event of any conflict between the interests of Stride Property Limited and the other management funds, Investore and Diversified.